-In 2003 the African American Episcopal Historical Collection was established at the Virginia Theological Seminary Archives as a joint project with the Historical Society of the Episcopal Church.
-Through documents, institutional records, oral histories, personal papers, and photographs, the collection documents the experience of African American Episcopalians in the U.S. Individual collections contain significant references to religious faith and involvement in the Episcopal Church, particularly at the regional, diocesan, and local levels.
+The African American Episcopal Historical Collection was established in 2003 at the Virginia Theological Seminary Archives as a joint project with the Historical Society of the Episcopal Church.
+Through documents, institutional records, oral histories, personal papers, and photographs, the collection documents the experience of African American Episcopalians in the United States.
+Individual collections contain significant references to religious faith and involvement in the Episcopal Church, particularly at the regional, diocesan, and local levels.

-Members of the Historical Society began to discuss the possibility of the African American Episcopal Historical Collection in the 1990s and to gather materials for the collection in 2000.
-In December 2002, the Historical Society and the Virginia Theological Seminary agreed jointly to sponsor the AAEHC.
-VTS, which is the second oldest and largest of the Episcopal seminaries in the United States, has had a long-standing interest in ministry by and among African Americans.
-From 1878 through 1949, the Bishop Payne Divinity School in Petersburg, Virginia, was the primary institution for the education of African American candidates for Episcopal ministry.
-Bishop Payne Divinity School merged with Virgnia Theological Seminary in 1953.
-The VTS library was later named Bishop Payne Library in honor and memory of the former divinity school.
-For more information visit the AAEHC website.
+Discussion of an African American Episcopal Historical Collection began in the 1990s with gathering materials starting in 2000.
+The Historical Society and the Virginia Theological Seminary agreed to sponsor the AAEHC In December 2002.
+VTS, the second oldest and largest of the Episcopal seminaries in the United States, has a long-standing interest in ministry by and among African Americans.
+From 1878-1949, the Bishop Payne Divinity School in Petersburg, Virginia, was the primary institution for the education of African American candidates for Episcopal ministry.
+It merged with VTS in 1953.
+The VTS library was later named in honor and memory of the former divinity school.
+The collection is housed in the Bishop Payne library.

 Under an agreement between Virginia Theological Seminary and the Historical Society of the Episcopal Church, the seminary's library in Alexandria, Virginia as been designated as the home for the documents illustrating the history of the church's African Americans.